 Side effects of amitriptyline – dizziness, weight gain, anticholinergic symptoms (dry mouth).
 Amitriptyline is tolerated by patients somewhat worse than some other tricyclic antidepressants (for example, nortriptyline, doxepin), and their analgesic effect in cases of pain not of migraine origin is the same.

 Therefore, in individuals who can not take amitriptyline because of the expressed indirect effect, you can try to use other tricyclic antidepressants.
 However, this approach is not proven, as there is much evidence that other tricyclic antidepressants (other than amitriptyline) are unsuitable for the prevention of migraine, as well as selective inhibitors of serotonin reuptake.

 Valproic acid and its derivatives.
 Divalprox and sodium valproate are medications with proven efficacy for the prevention of migraine.
 With a 50% reduction in the frequency of seizures, the sodium valproate efficacy ratio was 3.1, and for the diwalprox, 4.8.
 However, anticonvulsant drugs are considered drugs with a high level of toxicity, so the question of the benefit/risk ratio and monitoring of possible intoxication should be carefully investigated.

 Side effects – nausea, fatigue, tremor, weight gain, dizziness, gastrointestinal disorders (read diarrhea than to treat) – decrease with prolonged use of anticonvulsants.
 These funds for migraine are contraindicated in chronic pancreatitis or hepatitis, liver cirrhosis.
 They have a teratogenic effect and can not be used in pregnant women.

-The effectiveness of other means for migraine for prevention is still at the stage of study.
+The effectiveness of other means for migraine prevention is still at the study stage.